alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 At some point in the summer of 2012 we ceased operations.
 There have been many studies about the reasons for startup failures.
-Do not be fooled.
+Do not be fooled though.
+I read this great truth somewhere but cannot find the source right now.

 > The main cause of startup failure is that the team simply gets bored of trying to make it work.

 And so it was in our case.

 I still think that,
-had we continued iterating in our product design, we might have eventually gained traction.
+had we continued working in our product design, we might have eventually gained traction.
-After all we did that work on the website, and our final design was miles ahead of our first try.
+After all we did a couple of iterations on the website, and our final design was miles ahead of our first try.
 But sadly we did not have the resources to iterate our mobile apps, which are a natural fit for a holiday planner: